 One of the most effective and fastest-acting flea control products is Comfortis, a flavoured tablet which keeps your dog flea-free for a whole month.
 The active ingredient in Comfortis is spinosad.
-If you’re looking for broad spectrum parasite protection, then Panoramis is a good choice.
+If you’re looking for broad spectrum parasite protection, then Trifexis is a good choice.
 It contains spinosad for flea control, as well as other ingredients that kill heartworm and intestinal worms.

 Combination products for ticks and fleas